MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity.md

 - To provision a new server with a UMI, use the [az sql server create](/cli/azure/sql/server#az-sql-server-create) command.
 - To obtain the managed identities for a logical server, use the [az sql server show](/cli/azure/sql/server#az-sql-server-show) command.
-    - For example, to retrieve the UMI(s) of a logical server, look for the `principalId` in
+    - For example, to retrieve the UMI(s) of a logical server, look for the `principalId` of each:
     ```azurecli
     az sql server show --resource-group "resourcegroupnamehere" --name "sql-logical-server-name-here" --query identity.userAssignedIdentities
     ```